Injured at Work? Get the Benefits You Deserve.

 What is the 26-week rule in New Jersey workers' comp?

 If you've received temporary disability benefits for 26 weeks, your case may be evaluated to determine if you’ve reached Maximum Medical Improvement (MMI).
-Once MMI is reached, benefits may convert to permanent partial or total disability, depending on the lasting effects of the injury.
+Once MMI is reached, benefits may convert to permanent partial or total disability, depending on the injury's lasting effects.

 What should I avoid saying to a workers' comp adjuster?